dojo/site/content/blog/en/dojo-middleware.md

 export default PhoneNumber;
 ```

-The idea here is that we want the `PhoneValidator` to place a red or green outline to my input to let me know if it's a valid phone number or not.
+Here we want the `PhoneValidator` to place a red or green outline to the input to inform the user if it's a valid phone number or not.
 It's pretty simple, but is something that could be reused across multiple applications.

 > src/widgets/PhoneValidator.tsx